geomoose/gm3/docs/style_guide.md

 This is a summary of changes and is inspired by the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

 * GeoMoose 3 uses ES6/ES2015 styles.
+Generally:
+   * Use Classes and Modules using Es6 style.
+   * import and export should be used.
 * No hard tabs.
 Please use "4 space" tabs.
 In VIMspeak:
     ```
     autocmd BufRead,BufNewFile,BufEnter */GeoMOOSE/gm3/* :setlocal expandtab ts=4 sts=4 sw=4